Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

 $d_{0}(a) = s_{0}(a)$ is the constant baseline and does not depend on $g$. $d_{1}(a,g)$ varies only due to outcome heterogeneity and is positive (negative) if group $g$ tends to have higher (lower) than average outcomes. $d_{2}(a,g)$ varies only due to treatment heterogeneity and is positive (negative) if group $g$ is more likely to receive treatments with higher (lower) average potential outcomes.
 It captures if group $g$ is targeted towards on average better treatments. $d_{3}(a,g)$ captures group targeting based on heterogeneous group outcomes and therefore the interaction between treatment and outcome heterogeneity.
-It is positive (negative) for group $g$ if its over-represented treatments ($e_{ta}(\xg) - e_{ta} > 0$) are aligned with relatively higher (lower) outcomes.\footnote{For example, take $\mathcal{T}_a = \{1,2\}$ with $e_{1a}(\xg) - e_{1a} = -1/4$ and $e_{2a}(\xg) - e_{2a} = 1/4$.
-Then $d_{3}(a,g) = 1$ for groups with $\mu_1(\xg) - \mu_1 = 4$ and $\mu_2(\xg) - \mu_2 = 8$, but also if $\mu_1(\xg) - \mu_1 = -8$ and $\mu_2(\xg) - \mu_2 = -4$ showcasing that also groups with consistently lower than average outcomes can benefit from group targeting on group outcomes if distances to the averages differ within groups.} The decomposition in \eqref{eq:decomp-srct} serves as crucial building block to decompose (adjusted) conditional mean differences in the following but might also be interesting in its own right depending on the application.\footnote{The synthetic stratified experiment can also be centered around other reasonable propensities and averages in relation to other thought experiments, see Appendix \ref{sec_centering1} for an example and additional discussion.}
+It is positive (negative) for group $g$ if its over-represented treatments ($e_{ta}(\xg) - e_{ta} > 0$) are aligned with relatively higher (lower) group outcomes.\footnote{For example, take $\mathcal{T}_a = \{1,2\}$ with $e_{1a}(\xg) - e_{1a} = -1/4$ and $e_{2a}(\xg) - e_{2a} = 1/4$.
+Then $d_{3}(a,g) = 1$ for groups with $\mu_1(\xg) - \mu_1 = 4$ and $\mu_2(\xg) - \mu_2 = 8$, but also if $\mu_1(\xg) - \mu_1 = -8$ and $\mu_2(\xg) - \mu_2 = -4$ showcasing that also groups with consistently lower than average outcomes can benefit from group targeting on group outcomes if distances to the outcome averages differ within group.} The decomposition in \eqref{eq:decomp-srct} serves as the crucial building block to decompose group mean differences in the following but might also be interesting in its own right depending on the application.